cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

     dims: [ 3, 224, 224 ]
   }
 ]

-# note that ensemble_scheduling.step order doesn't descide the execution order of internal models
+# note that `ensemble_scheduling.step` order doesn't descide the execution order of internal models
-# inside the models run as a DAG(directed acyclic graph)
+# actually the models run as a DAG(directed acyclic graph) during executation
 ensemble_scheduling {
   step [
     {